oeg-upm/gtfs-bench/README.md

 6. Prepare your run script and obtain the results.
 Examples of these scripts are provided inside each engine folder.

 ## Baseline:
-In order to test the completeness of each engine we have also materialized the generated datasets and make them available through a Virtuoso Triple store: http://gtfs-bench.linkeddata.es/sparql.
+In order to test the completeness of each engine we have also materialized the generated datasets using the [SDM-RDFizer](https://github.com/SDM-TIB/SDM-RDFizer) engine and make them available through a Virtuoso Triple store: http://gtfs-bench.linkeddata.es/sparql.
 The data is organized as follows:

 1. GTFS original (scale 1) in the GRAPH: http://gtfs1.linkeddata.es
 2. GTFS-5 (scale 5) in the GRAPH: http://gtfs5.linkeddata.es